- View the glossary in Spanish

 - Had income below your filing threshold

-- Were not lawfully present in the U.S.
+- Were not lawfully present in the United States

-Modified Adjusted Gross Income (MAGI): The amount of money you make or receive that is used to decide if you are eligible for a lower cost health plan.
+Modified Adjusted Gross Income (MAGI): The total amount of money you make or receive in a year.
+This number is used to decide if you are eligible for a lower-cost health plan.
 Generally, MAGI is your adjusted gross income plus any tax-exempt Social Security, interest, or foreign income you have.
 (See Gross Income)

 Net Income: The amount of money you make or receive in a year, minus what you paid in taxes.